Chang Kuei-hsing

 Chang Kuei-hsing (張貴興 (Tiuⁿ Kùi-heng, Zhāng Guìxīng); Hakka Chinese Pha̍k-fa-sṳ: Chông Kui-hin, b.
 1956) is a Taiwanese author, novelist and educator.
-Born in North Borneo (Sarawak), Malaysia in a Hakka family, "growing up in a state of Sarawak amidst a racially mixed Chinese and native communities".
+Born in North Borneo (Sarawak), Malaysia in a Hakka family, he "[grew] up in a state of Sarawak amidst a racially mixed Chinese and native communities".

 Early life and education

 In his childhood, Chang has accounted his experiences living alongside the Sarawak rainforests and travelling deep into the jungles alongside his Indigenous Dayak friends.

 Chang moved to Taiwan in 1976 to attend university at National Taiwan Normal University, where he also earned a degree in English.
-He pursued a higher education and careers in Taiwan due to his "marginal status in Malaysia" and the support of Taiwan government's "long-standing incentive scholarship programs".
+He pursued a higher education and careers in Taiwan due to his "marginal status in Malaysia" and the support of the Taiwan government's "long-standing incentive scholarship programs".
 He later had taught English at a high school in Taipei for almost forty years.
 During that time, he was writing a series of novels, many set partly in Borneo and partly in Taiwan.